 - The title character from The Tick is... slow to recognize ninja with swords pointed at him.

-- Tintin: Professor Calculus, due to his hard of hearing, is blissfully unaware of most events going on around him and continually interprets them wrong.
+- Tintin: Professor Calculus, due to being hard of hearing, is blissfully unaware of most events going on around him and continually interprets them wrong.